merlinfuchs/stateway/README.md

-# Stateway
+# Stateway (WIP)

 Stateway is a toolkit for building scalable Discord bots.
+This is heavily work in progress and not yet ready to be used outside of [Embed Generator](https://github.com/merlinfuchs/embed-generator).

 ## Services